perxpective/Cybersecurity-Therapy/DFI/DFI Chapter 3 - Data Acquisition.md

 - No size reduction for disk-to-image files
 - Provide space in image file or segmented files for metadata
 - Simple design with extensibility
-- Open source for mulitple platforms
+- Open source for multiple platforms
 - OSS vendor have no implementation restrictions on this format
 - Internal consistency checks for self-authentication